B-UMMI/NS-1/README.md

 `sudo apt-get install aptitude`
 `sudo aptitude install  virtuoso-opensource`.
 Other dists (see <http://vos.openlinksw.com/owiki/wiki/VOS>).
-	2. copy the virtuoso.db file to /var/lib/virtuoso-opensource-6.1/db/ (replace if already existing).
+	2. Stop the running daemon of virtuoso `sudo service virtuoso-opensource-6.1 stop`.
+Copy the virtuoso.db file to /var/lib/virtuoso-opensource-6.1/db/ (replace if already existing).
 This file is preloaded with the typon and the configuration necessary to be used with the application.
-Restart the virtuoso daemon `sudo service virtuoso-opensource-6.1 restart`
+Restart the virtuoso daemon `sudo service virtuoso-opensource-6.1 start`
-	3. configuring your virtuoso instance check http://localhost/8890 on your browser and go to conductor, default admin of virtuoso is set as u:dba p:dba (if you can't access directly you can jump to the next step and after rerout check http://000.000.00.00/conductor/ )
+	3. configuring your virtuoso instance check http://localhost/8890 on your browser and go to conductor, default admin of virtuoso is set as u:dba p:dba (if you can't access directly you can jump to the next step and after rerout check http://000.000.00.00/conductor/ ).
 **change the password** of dba at "system admin" -> "user accounts".
 Also change the user "demo" password (default password is "demo" and **should be changed**).
 The "demo" user will be the one used to contact with the Nomenclature server application.

 3. Install nginx